mengbinhao/jack-note/docs/english/NPR.md

   - agreement n | agree v | disagreement
   - asylum n
   - scrutiny n | scrutinize vt
-  - achieve v | achievable adj
+  - achieve v | achievable adj | achievement

   > Transportation really ground to a halt
   > the result of that was xxxx